jheredianet/Teslamate-CustomGrafanaDashboards/README.md

 ### [Battery Health](./dashboards/BatteryHealth.json)

 This dashboard is meant to have a look of the Battery health based on the data logged in Teslamate.
 So, the more data you have logged from your brand new car the better.
-Be aware that this information is just a calculation to have a reference, measured after every > 5kWh charged and a monthly average based on the projected range.
+Possible degradation is just an estimated value to have a reference, measured after every > 5kWh charged and a monthly average based on the projected range.

 ![Battery Health](./screenshots/BatteryHealth.png)